 What equipment is best for the job?

-For the purpose of hitting a flop shot, you want to use a wedge with a low enough bounce that you can slip the leading edge underneath the ball, but a high enough bounce that you won’t consistently dig the leading edge into the ground.
+For the purpose of hitting a flop shot, you generally want to use a wedge with a low enough bounce that you can slip the leading edge underneath the ball, but not excessively low to the point where you’re consistently digging it into the ground.

-What I would recommend doing is choosing a high-lofted club and testing different bounce configurations for that loft to see which one gives you the most success.
+What I recommend doing is choosing a high-lofted wedge (aim for 60°) from a model like the Callaway JAWS RAW Full Face and testing different bounce configurations to see which one gives you the most success.

 If you want more than just general tips and guidance for hitting a flop shot, check this out.
-This will help you hit it “inside the leather” and get up and down around the green just about every time:
+This will help you develop the ideal golf body in six weeks and improve every aspect of your game including flop shots:

 Are you struggling with flop shots, or are you just starting out trying to hit them?
 Feel free to share your story and experiences in the comments below.